 Are you physically fit?
 Do you piss excellence?
 Do you consistently wake up in the morning, look at yourself in the mirror, and wonder how you are going to be able to cope with people not as awesome as you are?
 Well then chances are the Go Ruck Challenge is right up your alley.

-The Go Ruck Challenge is a team-ran event that takes place in cities all around the US and world and is designed to test an individual’s ability to work as a part of a team and to push themselves beyond the typical level of comfort.
+The Go Ruck Challenge is a team-ran event that takes place in cities worldwide and is designed to test an individual’s ability to work as a part of a team and to push themselves beyond the typical level of comfort.
 The challenge was conceived by US Army Special Forces Green Berets and is modeled after events that are commonly found in the Special Forces Selection and Qualification Course.